 Broken ships.
 Poor training.
 Ignored warnings.
-Twin tragedies.
+Multiple tragedies.
 The world’s most powerful armada in decline.

 How the Navy failed its sailors